jfsamper/glicko-db/FUTURE_FEATURES.md

 - Link to this roadmap from each README and keep the summary brief.
 - Keep legacy session flags out of current documentation and implementation.

-## Current next steps

-1. Evaluate named seasons and further reporting refinements after using the date-bounded reports and PDF exports in production.